 Debtstroyer Agreement FAQs

 A Debtstroyer Agreement is an informal agreement between one debtor and any number of creditors.
-Each debt is negotiated privately with your creditors to reduce your principal, freeze your interest and eliminate fees.
+Each debt is negotiated privately with your creditors to reduce your principal, pause your interest and eliminate fees.
 Because it is done privately, the agreement isn’t noted on your credit file.

 Your credit rating will not necessarily be hurt by your Debtstroyer Agreement as long as you keep up with your debt repayments.
 Falling behind on any repayment – not just a Debtstroyer repayment – can leave you with defaults and judgments on your credit file.